- Introduction to Balsamiq Wireframes for Jira Server

 Jira Server Administrators: the Balsamiq Wireframes for Jira Server Admin Guide is for you.

-Balsamiq Wireframes for Jira Server provides very similar functionality to Balsamiq Mockups 3 for Desktop.
+Balsamiq Wireframes for Jira Server provides very similar functionality to the other versions of Balsamiq Wireframes.
 The main difference is that the Balsamiq project files are stored and managed as Jira Server attachments.

 To add a new Balsamiq Wireframes project to a particular Jira issue, you simply need to click on the "Add Balsamiq Wireframes" menu option.